wesleyem/wesleyem.com/index.md

 # About

 Hello there!
 I'm an IT professional with a twist.
-Beginning my journey as a software developer, I ventured into a different arena by serving my country in the military for 8 fulfilling years.
-Now, I'm on a mission to reintegrate into the dynamic IT landscape, seeking opportunities in software engineering, DevOps, or cybersecurity risk analysis.
+Beginning my journey as a software engineer, I ventured into a different arena by serving my country in the military for 8 fulfilling years.
+Now, I'm on a mission to reintegrate into the dynamic IT landscape, seeking opportunities in software engineering, DevOps, cloud security or cyber threat intelligence.
 Let's connect and explore the possibilities together!

 ### Foundational Skills